-On a day-to-day basis, fellows will report to a senior staff member within the host office, such as the Chief of Staff, Policy Director, or Legislator.
-Fellows will also meet every other week with two SCI advisors: Daniel Pomeroy, the Executive Director of SCI and a policy practitioner.
-These meetings will provide focused mentoring that is geared toward scientists and responsive to fellows’ career goals.
-Through activities such as journal reflections, fellows and advisors will address structured questions and surface key aspects of the experience.
+On a day-to-day basis, fellows report to a senior staff member within the host office, such as the Chief of Staff, Policy Director, or Legislator.
+Fellows also meet every other week with two SCI advisors: Daniel Pomeroy, the Executive Director of SCI and a policy practitioner.
+These meetings provide focused mentoring that is geared toward scientists and responsive to fellows’ career goals.
+Through activities such as journal reflections, fellows and advisors address structured questions and surface key aspects of the experience.
 The Massachusetts State House also hosts seminars throughout the summer term, which fellows are invited to attend but are optional.

 - Researching science and technology-related policy areas relevant to the committee or legislator’s interests

 - Identifying the political dimensions of policies (e.g., who are its supporters and opponents?)